jlucaspains/go-rest-template/readme.md

 |Google|https://accounts.google.com/.well-known/openid-configuration||
 |Facebook|https://www.facebook.com/.well-known/openid-configuration/||

-The application will automatically pull the issuer, jwks, and token signing algorithm.
+The startup will automatically pull the issuer, jwks, and token signing algorithm.
 These fields are used to validate the JWT token.
 The jwks is also monitored for changes and is updated as needed.

 Additionally, the JWT is validated against the configured `AUTH_AUDIENCE` so only tokens intended for this API are accepted.
-The `AUTH_CLAIMS` field is used in order to add information to the provided User interface so the app is aware of information such as user name, email, etc.
+The `AUTH_CLAIMS` configuration is used in order to lookup and add claims from the JWT body to the provided User interface so the app is aware of information such as user name, email, etc.

+The authentication middleware will validate the JWT against the parameters set and allow (or not) the API pipeline to proceed.
+Any additional validation should be executed by the Authorization layer.

 ## Authorization
 Authorization is provided via OPA policy with input fields method, path, and token.
 You may modify the `OpaMiddleware` to add more fields as necessary.
 The following basic policy is provided: